 Korede Adegoke, is a Graduate Research Associate with USF's Florida Prevention Research Center.
 Her responsibilities includes but not limited to, data management, data analysis, and providing epidemiologic method skills.
 Korede trained as a physician in Nigeria and obtained a Master of Public Health Degree in Maternal and Child Health from the University of North Carolina at Chapel Hill.
 She is currently a doctoral candidate in the Department of Epidemiology and Biostatistics at the University of South Florida, College of Public Health.
 Her research interest includes contraceptive use, birth outcomes, HIV in women and children and health disparities.

-Laura Baum is a dual degree student pursuing a Master of Public Health and a Master of Arts in Applied Anthropology.
+Laura Baum is a recent graduate of USF with a dual degree Master of Public Health and a Master of Arts in Applied Anthropology.
 Starting as graduate assistant with FPRC in Summer 2015, she works on the main center project of Community-Based Prevention Marketing for Systems Change, conducting and analyzing qualitative research.
 She also coordinates participation and qualitative data collection for a mobile health study on teen asthma.
-She received her Bachelor of Arts degree in International Relations from Agnes Scott College (2006), is provisionally Certified in Public health (CPH, 2015) and has professional experience in human rights organizing and public health editing.
+She received her Bachelor of Arts degree in International Relations from Agnes Scott College (2006), is Certified in Public health (CPH, 2015) and has professional experience in human rights organizing and public health editing.
 Her research interests include community and environmental health, health disparities, and social determinants of health, with a focus on the southern United States.